Town Council (Singapore): Town Councils Bill and Act (1988)

-The three pilot Town Councils were deemed to be highly successful and led to the introduction of the Town Councils Bill in Parliament in May 1988.
-Goh Chok Tong, who would eventually become Prime Minister in 1990, argued in Parliament that Town Councils not only provided for greater resident participation, but also would act as "political stabilisers".
-He cited the fact that in other democracies, e.g. Britain, there were inherent factors that resulted in greater political stability, such as long-term allegiances of constituencies to a certain political party.
+The three pilot town councils, Ang Mo Kio West, Ang Mo Kio East and Ang Mo Kio South, were deemed to be highly successful and led to the introduction of the Town Councils Bill in Parliament in May 1988.
+Goh Chok Tong, who would eventually become Prime Minister in 1990, argued in Parliament that town councils not only provided for greater resident participation, but also would act as "political stabilisers".
+He cited the fact that in other democracies, e.g. the United Kingdom, there were "inherent factors" that resulted in "greater political stability", such as "long-term allegiances of constituencies to a certain political party."
 But in Singapore, ... it is the PAP which provides the political stability.
 There is no other party at present which can effectively govern Singapore.
 But this political stability can be threatened by sudden temporary swings in national mood.
 If there are such swings, the PAP can be out of power.
 If that happens, political instability will result because no alternative leadership has emerged which can effectively govern Singapore.
-Goh also noted in the same speech in Parliament that voters were confident that after decades of uninterrupted PAP rule, that even if they elected Opposition candidates to Parliament that they would still have a competent PAP Government managing their constituencies, which would result in a "free-rider" problem: For example, some voters who want a PAP Government also want to see some Opposition MPs.
-They may vote for an Opposition candidate and depend on the PAP to look after their constituency because they expect other constituencies to return PAP candidates in sufficient numbers to form the government.
-Chiam See Tong, the MP for Potong Pasir and one of only two non-PAP MPs at that time, spoke at length rejecting the bill.
+Goh also noted in the same speech in Parliament that voters were confident that after decades of uninterrupted PAP rule, that even if they elected opposition candidates to Parliament that they would still have a competent PAP government managing their constituencies, which would result in a "free-rider" problem: For example, some voters who want a PAP government also want to see some opposition MPs.
+They may vote for an opposition candidate and depend on the PAP to look after their constituency because they expect other constituencies to return PAP candidates in sufficient numbers to form the government.
+Chiam See Tong, then-MP for Potong Pasir and one of only two non-PAP MPs at that time, spoke at length rejecting the bill.
 Chiam argued that the role of an MP was to give direction to a nation, and not to manage municipal matters:A party is elected because of its policy.
 The people may want the party to represent them so that the nation can move in a particular direction.
 The PAP first came into power on a socialist platform.
 People of Singapore voted them in because they thought that was good for Singapore and so they went on a socialist principle, up to lately, of course.
 Some people may want to vote people like Margaret Thatcher, free enterprise, the capitalist line.
 You vote her in.
 So that is the purpose of voting Members of Parliament and a particular party.
 But you do not vote a Town Councillor to change the direction or have a national policy in regard whether to foreign policy or to national policies on education or defence, or how you should have a relationship with your neighbours.
 These are not the work of town councillors.
 These are the work of Members of Parliament.
 So there is a distinct different role.He also noted that most MPs did not stay in the same constituency, let alone the same housing estate, of their residents, and would therefore not add much value to the residents in such matters.
 He proposed that Town Councils should be made non-political, but was rebutted by Lee Hsien Loong that MPs should care for their constituents as much as they cared about lawmaking:If any MP stands in the next election and says, "Please elect me.
 I will pay no attention to municipal matters.
 You go and find some non-political Town Councillor on your own to manage that and you have it out with HDB should anything happen", I do not think he is going to be elected.
 I do not think the Member for Potong Pasir will put that in the SDP manifesto.
 Will he?
 Perhaps not.Ultimately, PAP's supermajority in Parliament allowed it to pass the bill into law without further consultation.